-However, Eni targets net-zero emissions by 2050 (scope 1, 2 and 3), planning to offset all residual emissions, and as a member of the Carbon Disclosure Project already reports its entire net GHG lifecycle emissions based on the best-practice Greenhouse Gas Protocol, including its scope 3 missions from the use of its sold oil (and gas) products (Eni, 2023).
-To reach net zero, Eni still has a long way to go: It reports only 2.3 gigawatt (GW) of installed RE capacity in 2022 (though twice as much as in 2021), which helped bring down scope 1 and 2 emissions by 11% while overall carbon intensity (including scope 3) fell by a minuscule 0.4% compared to 2021 (ibid.).
-By 2030, Eni aims to store a total of 30 million tonnes of carbon per year, equalling almost /4 of the world's currently planned total (ibid.), but still minuscule compared to the annual 1.2 gigatonnes needed by 2050 as per the IEA's Net Zero Emissions Scenario (IEA, 2023b).
+However, Eni targets net-zero emissions by 2050 (scope 1, 2 and 3), planning to offset all residual emissions, and as a member of the Carbon Disclosure Project already reports its entire net GHG lifecycle emissions based on the best-practice Greenhouse Gas Protocol, including its scope 3 missions from the use of its sold oil (and gas) products (Eni, 2023).34 To reach net zero, Eni still has a long way to go: It reports only 2.3 gigawatt (GW) of installed RE capacity in 2022 (though twice as much as in 2021),35 which helped bring down scope 1 and 2 emissions by 11% while overall carbon intensity (including scope 3) fell by a minuscule 0.4% compared to 2021 (ibid.).
+By 2030, Eni aims to store a total of 30 million tonnes of carbon per year, equalling almost 1⁄2 of the world's currently planned total (ibid.), but still minuscule compared to the annual 1.2 gigatonnes needed by 2050 as per the IEA's Net Zero Emissions Scenario (IEA, 2023b).

-Crucially, Eni still has not shared publicly a credible plan for how it aims to reconcile its climate ambitions for 2050 with its O&G growth strategy, and has been knowing of the risks posed by burning its products since 1970 (Levantesi, 2023).
+Crucially, Eni still has not shared publicly a credible plan for how it aims to reconcile its climate ambitions for 2050 with its O&G growth strategy,36 and has been knowing of the risks posed by burning its products since 1970 (Levantesi, 2023).
 Against this background, Italy's first-ever climate lawsuit opened in February 2024 against Eni, CDP and the MEF (as Eni's biggest and second biggest shareholders), to compensate for the suffered and future damage resulting from climate change (Levantesi, 2024).
-Thus, even though CDP's (and the MEF's) shares in Eni has allowed it to exert influence on Eni's corporate policies, including its environmental and sustainability strategies, the complex relationship between the three has not yet created a 'virtuous cycle' of credible, upward-facing climate ambitions.
+Thus, the complex relationship between the three has not yet created a 'virtuous cycle' of credible, upward-facing climate ambitions.
 On the contrary: Eni has been able to water down national and European climate policy for decades because of its close relationship with the Italian government (Levantesi, 2022).
-CDP can use its share in Eni as well, to direct finance and investments from fossil fuels to RE, to stop Eni from merely transitioning from being an 'oil major' to a 'gas major' (World Benchmarking Alliance, n.d.).